ddriver-058/argonaut-cluster/README.md

     ssh-copy-id username@remote_server # Repeat for each remote_server
     ssh username@remote_server # Repeat for each, accepting the host keys to update known_hosts

+Note that the same procedure will apply if you want to use a single-node setup, i.e., using a node as both an Argonaut Cluster controller and a Vagrant server.
+You will treat your single node as the 'remote_server'.
+In this case, you will want to run `docker network inspect [my-ac-network]` to find the subnet to allow via UFW.

 ## Quickstart
 Clone this repository and ensure that your known_hosts file is located in ~/.ssh/known_hosts.
 If not, update the docker-compose.yaml with your actual known_hosts file location.